 The RCMP provides police services under the terms of policing agreements to all provinces (except Ontario and Quebec) the Yukon, the Northwest Territories and Nunavut, as well as separate policing agreements to 180 municipalities.
 The Province and Territories and specialist areas are divided up into Divisions (or command areas) for the RCMP.

-For detailed facts and information about the history and workings of the RCMP today please check out their website at: RCMP Today
+For detailed facts and information about the history and workings of the RCMP today please check out their website at RCMP Today

 These are the stories of my experiences during my 21 years in the force and why it was so special for me.
-My service in the RCMP involved being “posted” or stationed at the following 14 locations during my 20 year career, so you can see why I consider myself a wanderer.
+My service in the RCMP involved being “posted” or stationed at the following 14 locations during my 20-year career, so you can see why I consider myself a wanderer.

-My career exposed me to a rigorous training regime, all elements of our society, the ugly and good, the brave and unfortunate and this provided me with wide perspective and a unique understanding of human life in general.
+My career exposed me to a rigorous training regime, all elements of our society, the ugly and good, the brave and unfortunate and this provided me with a wide perspective and a unique understanding of human life in general.

-My wonder lust took hold of me after about 4 and half years of Policing and I took a 1 year hiatus from the Force by resigning as they wouldn’t give me extended leave.
+My wonder lust took hold of me after about 4 and half years of Policing and I took a 1-year hiatus from the Force by resigning as they wouldn’t give me extended leave.

-I was off on an adventure, on my own, to backpack in Europe as respite from daily fights, arrests and bar room antics that I had become accustomed to.
+I was off on an adventure, on my own, to backpack in Europe as the respite from daily fights, arrests and bar room antics that I had become accustomed to.

 This is where my policing journey took me and the following pages tell the stories about each of the locations:

-(1) Regina, Saskatchewan – Depot Division Training academy – 14 February 1969 – 21 July 1969
+(1) Regina, Saskatchewan – Depot Division Training Academy – 14 February 1969 – 21 July 1969